 Paul: Well, as employees of Metropolis, not so much.
 But at some point in our careers, we’ll have to go freelance, and that’s certainly the kind of thing we’ll have to build up at that point.
 When you’re self-employed, you end up getting work through your network of connections.
 Currently, ours comes through the studio.

 Tell me about the studios you have here.
 How many are there?

 Paul: We have four studios here.
 There’s “Studio A” and “B”, which are both tracking rooms, and “B” is the smaller of the two.
 There’s two mix-rooms , “E” and “C”, which both have vocal booths.
 “Studio D” was turned into a mastering room.

 And what about your monitoring?
 Metropolis has a bunch of different speakers, right?

 Paul: Yeah, we have some PMC twotwos upstairs.

-I’ve noticed that The Rocks seem to be a mainstay in a lot of rooms.
+I’ve noticed that The Rock seem to be a mainstay in a lot of rooms.

-Paul: We had a pair of Focal Twins in here, but when we set the Rocks up, the Focals haven’t gone back up, haha.
+Paul: We had a pair of Focal Twins in here, but when we set the Rocks up, the Focals haven’t gone back up (laughs).